 Susquenita Blackhawk Foundation is happy to announce a media contest for all students in the district.
 Help the Susquenita Blackhawk Foundation celebrate the 50th anniversary of the Susquenita Elementary School opening its doors!
-You can fill out an entry form here.
-Please visit our Facebook page for more information.
+Winners will be announced soon.

 SBF Thanks our eitc partners

 honoring our susquenita community members

 Bryant Rohrer (right)